scrapy/scrapy/docs/topics/email.rst

         Send email to the given recipients.

         :param to: the e-mail recipients
-        :type to: str or iterable
+        :type to: str or list of str

         :param subject: the subject of the e-mail
         :type subject: str

         :param cc: the e-mails to CC
-        :type cc: str or iterable
+        :type cc: str or list of str

         :param body: the e-mail body
         :type body: str